waynegerard/GA/Q&A.md

 to use "insert" mode, which allows you to type in your `PORT` and `DISCORD_TOKEN` values.
 When you're done, press `esc` and then `:wq`.
 This writes and quits the vim editor.
 You can view your file outside of the vim editor using `cat .env`.
 To make changes, you can call `vim .env` again and since the file already exists, it will open your previous work.

+## What is eslint?
+Eslint is a syntax checker and optional enforcer for Javascript.
+If you get an error about no eslint configuration file, you can either remove linting (not recommended if you plan on actively developing) or run `docker-compose run app yarn eslint --init`.
+You may need to install by running `docker-compose run app yarn install eslint`.